jasontthai/jasontthai.github.io/_posts/2019-06-30-your-life-or-your-money.md

 ---
-published: true
 title: Your Life or Your Money
+tag: finance
 ---

-## A Collection of What I am keeping track of in the book [Your Life or Your Money](https://www.amazon.com/Your-Money-Life-Transforming-Relationship/dp/0143115766)
+### A Collection of What I am keeping track of in the book [Your Life or Your Money](https://www.amazon.com/Your-Money-Life-Transforming-Relationship/dp/0143115766)

 Read more about it [here](https://yourmoneyoryourlife.com/)